Home Construction Contract Tips

 - Enter into a Contract: A contract is a legal agreement between two or more people.
 Note that in California, any home improvement project valued at over $500 requires a written contract.
 There are many requirements that must be in a home improvement contract.
 A list of these requirements are on the California Contractors State License Board website.
 Of note, the contract should clearly identify the scope of work to be performed and the costs thereof.
 It should include a payment schedule.
 Note that the down payment cannot be more than $1,000 or 10 percent of the contract price, whichever is less.
 Also, periodic payments to the Contractor cannot exceed the value of the work performed.
 The contract should also address mechanics liens and include a 3 day right to cancel.

 - Costs saving measures: If you are capable, consider performing portions of the project yourself.
 It can be very rewarding, and fun, to do some of the work yourself.
 Again, just make sure that the scope of work of the Contractor is clearly spelled out.

 There are bound to be a few bumps along the way.
 However, by following these simple suggestions, you’ll be enjoying your new home or remodel in no time!

-The attorneys at Bremer Whyte Brown & O’Meara LLP have the expertise and experience dealing with different areas of construction litigation and are particularly qualified to assist you in creating a construction contract.
+The construction law attorneys at Bremer Whyte Brown & O’Meara LLP have the expertise and experience in dealing with different areas of construction litigation and are particularly qualified to assist you in creating a construction contract.